 PC 242 Regular Battery is Misdemeanor Harmful Touching

-When we talk about a misdemeanor regular battery, the definition of that is a harmful or offensive touching:
+When we talk about a regular misdemeanor battery, the definition of that is harmful or offensive touching:

 - you can hit somebody,

 - slap them,

 - push them,